gc-proto/ircc/udit/prtd/AEM_MIGRATION.md

 ## Overview

+`aem-payload.html` is intentionally a comments-only preparation checklist, not a deployable copy.
+During development, edit only `index.html`, `css/prtd.css`, and `js/prtd.js`.
+Assemble an AEM payload from those latest sources when deployment is requested; do not maintain parallel inline copies.

 `index.html` is a static visual prototype demonstrating the Permanent Resident Travel Document (PRTD) single-page stepper experience.
 The prototype includes the full Canada.ca header, menu, breadcrumb, page feedback widget, date modified, and footer to facilitate standalone inspection.

 In Adobe Experience Manager (AEM), **the global shell is provided by the WET/GCWeb Page Template**.
 Only the page-specific content between the designated authorable comments is inserted into an AEM **Generic HTML Component** (or decomposed into Core Components).